Janet (Boog) Bookey

 When Antonio isn’t immersed in engineering tasks, he enjoys life in many ways, including surfing, spelunking, hiking, traveling, and art crafting.
 He lives in El Puerto de Santa Maria, Spain, near his parents and extended family.

-Mr. Thomas is the creative genius behind WHI’s core turbine design.
-He pursues a methodical approach to design, and has built and tested over a dozen prototype VAWTs from 1976 to 2012.
-Thomas’ approach to innovation and engineering has always placed an emphasis on the critical wind turbine aspects of durability, performance and cost effectiveness.
-This approach has led to a series of patents that form the core of WHI technology, including the Coupled Vortex Effect.
+Mr. Thomas was the creative genius behind WHI’s core turbine design.
+He pursued a methodical approach to design, and had built and tested over a dozen prototype VAWTs from 1976 to 2012.
+Thomas’ approach to innovation and engineering always placed an emphasis on the critical wind turbine aspects of durability, performance and cost effectiveness.
+This approach led to a series of patents that form the core of WHI technology, including the Coupled Vortex Effect.

 In the early 1970s Thomas recognized the need for effective renewable energy technology to combat the increasing environmental damage caused by fossil fuel consumption.
 He applied his engineering experience in the aerospace industry with his understanding of ecology toward the invention of Vertical Axis Wind Turbines (VAWTs).
 During this early period, Thomas also envisioned a ‘wind industry’ combining government incentives, investment support and technology innovation.
 As the head of the California Wind Energy program in the early 1980s, he helped to enact this vision and to create the original concept of commercial scale wind farming in California.